About the Observatory

 Learning takes longer for a person with learning disabilities.
 People have learning disabilities from birth, or develop them during infancy or childhood.
 A person with learning disabilities needs additional support with learning whilst at school, with some daily activities at school and as they live through their adult life.
 Some definitions of learning disabilities also require the person to have an intelligence quotient less than 70.

-Our report discusses these issues in the context of different approaches to finding out more information about the population with learning disabilities.
+Our reports and publications discuss these issues in the context of different approaches to finding out more information about the population with learning disabilities.